How WFP Is Helping Keep the Air Clean and the Skies Blue

-By 2050, climate change could cause a 20 percent increase in hunger and malnutrition.
+By 2050, climate change could push millions of people into the throes of hunger and malnutrition.
 Among other factors, air pollution is one important contributor to climate change and damages plants, animals and people.

-The United Nations International Day of Clean Air for Blue Skies calls on everyone to take action to reduce air pollution and bring transformative change into our lifestyles.
+On International Day of Clean Air for Blue Skies, the United Nations calls on everyone to take action to reduce air pollution and bring transformative change into our lifestyles.
 Today, amidst the COVID-19 pandemic, this call is more important than ever.

 The United Nations World Food Programme (WFP) believes that small actions can help change the world.
 Here are four things we are doing to ensure that our work to reach zero hunger has minimal impacts on the local communities we serve and the planet.

 1) Clean Cooking for the People We Serve

 Smoke from cooking with wood or charcoal on traditional cookstoves causes respiratory diseases, which are responsible for more premature deaths worldwide every year than malaria, tuberculosis and AIDS combined.
 In 2020, the U.N.
 World Food Programme provided 1.2 million people with innovative ways to reduce the potential health impacts of air pollution caused by cooking.